Attorneys Discuss Discovery in Divorce in Chicago

 In this digital age, you need to know how to handle social media during a divorce.
 Anything you say or do on these online platforms can introduce a whole new layer of evidence during the discovery process, and it may negatively impact you if you are not careful.
 You will need to talk with a Chicago family law lawyer to get a more complete picture of what might be at stake after a post about your divorce, but this may include:

 Essentially, much like the rule about not putting anything out in public that you would not like your mom to see, keep in mind that such information may also persuade the judge against you on issues pertaining to your divorce.
-Also, be mindful that erasing information once a divorce has begun may backfire as well as it could be seen as evidence-tampering and may, ultimately, be recovered anyway.
-Both your and your spouse’s digital activity can be tracked.
+Also, be mindful that erasing information once a divorce has begun may backfire, as it could be seen as evidence-tampering and may, ultimately, be recovered anyway.
+Both your and your spouse's digital activity can be tracked.

 Additional Information